 Finally, defense contractors need to be on the alert for hacks from their own employees.
 The inside access that employees have makes them capable of inflicting tremendous damage if they choose to abuse their access privileges for illicit gain.

 One of the most notorious insider attacks occurred in 2013, when Edward Snowden, then employed by Booz Allen Hamilton, was working as a contractor at an NSA office in Hawaii.
 Snowden used his access to obtain sensitive documents about the government’s PRISM spy program that he later leaked to the press.
 The NSA claims that Snowden’s leaks have severely impacted the agency’s ability to detect potentially deadly terrorist plots.

 One way for defense contractors and other companies that deal with confidential and classified data to ensure the security of that data is to use a secure platform for all communications.
-Many contractors and government agencies choose Wickr Pro because it uses 256-bit multilayered end-to-end encryption for the ultimate in secure collaboration.
+Many contractors and government agencies choose AWS Wickr because it uses 256-bit multilayered end-to-end encryption for the ultimate in secure collaboration.